bernadettemaurice-oss/visualisingscoreusingfft/README.md

 ## General Information
 This project falls under the artistic challenge category.
-I really love the score from this film and wanted to see how the code languages of music and java in processing could intersect to create a piece of visual art.
-This project evolved as the semester progressed, with this initially being planned as a soundwave style drawing, but through research was inspired to add a technical aspect to this project, finding I could measure the frequency and amplitude of a SoundFile in processing.
-I was excited to learn more about how sound is visualised in different ways using processing and do my own experimentation in processing to develop my skills using the program.
+I really love the score from this film and wanted to see how the code languages of music and java in Processing could intersect to create a piece of visual art.
+This project evolved as the semester progressed, with this initially being planned as a soundwave style drawing, but through research was inspired to add a technical aspect to this project, finding I could measure the frequency and amplitude of a SoundFile in Processing.
+I was excited to learn more about how sound is visualised in different ways using Processing and do my own experimentation in Processing to develop my skills using the program.

 ## Coding Environment